rladies/awesome-rladies-blogs/CONTRIBUTING.md

      - [ ] title (blog title)
      - [ ] type ("blog")
      - [ ] url (blog url)
+     - [ ] rss_feed (RSS feed for R-related posts.
+Ideally, you use "tags" or "categories" to identify your R-related posts.
+A title-based RSS feed is OK.
+If you need more input on how to get your RSS, have a look [here](https://zapier.com/blog/how-to-find-rss-feed-url/))
      - [ ] photo_url (logo or profile)
      - [ ] language (one of [ISO 639-1 Language Codes](https://www.w3schools.com/tags/ref_language_codes.asp))
      - [ ] authors (list of authors)